Gretchen Ritter

-Gretchen Ritter is an American political scientist and academic administrator who is the current vice chancellor, provost and chief academic officer of Syracuse University.
-She was previously the executive dean and vice provost of Ohio State University's College of Arts and Sciences from 2019 to 2021.
+Gretchen Ritter is an American political scientist and academic administrator and who was most recently vice chancellor, provost, and chief academic officer of Syracuse University.
+She was previously the executive dean and vice provost of Ohio State University's College of Arts and Sciences and the Harold Tanner Dean of Arts and Sciences at Cornell University.
+She currently serves as Vice President for Civic Engagement and Education at Syracuse University.